edrums/edrums.github.io/_posts/2017-07-02-new-website-launched.md

 categories: website update
 lang: en
 ---
-We're proud to announce a new website for the DIY E-Drums project!
+We're proud to announce a new website for the DIY E-Drums Project!

 * Responsive design making the website available to mobile devices.
 * Utilizes [Bootstrap][] for easy skinning.